Nathan-ODS/Nathan-ODS/README.md

 I'm a french fullstack web developer based in Paris

 - 🎓 Computer Engineering graduate
-- 💼 Currently seeking new opportunities in web development
 - 🌱 Passionate about learning new technologies and improving existing skills

 ## Contact